A tale of two shuffle algebras: The extended shuffle algebra with spectral parameter

 Since the matrices $R$ and $\tR$ have total degree 0, the horizontal degree of $Y$ is equal to that of $X$, namely $\bd$, so we conclude that the only summands with non-zero coefficient in \eqref{eqn:clog} satisfy:

 Finally, the slope condition on $X$ implies an analogous slope condition on $Y$: in each variable $y_s$, we have:

-Therefore, the number of coefficients that one gets to choose in \eqref{eqn:clog} is at most the number of collections $(j_s = \alpha_s + n h_s , i_s = \beta_s)$ satisfying the conditions in the right-hand side of \eqref{eqn:claim}.
-The reason why we need to take unordered collections is the symmetry property of $Y$ proved in Proposition \ref{prop:symmetric}.
+Therefore, the number of coefficients that one gets to choose in \eqref{eqn:clog} is at most the number of collections $(j_s = \alpha_s + n h_s , i_s = \beta_s)$ satisfying the conditions in the right-hand side of \eqref{eqn:claim} (we only take quasi-ordered collections because of \eqref{eqn:symm y}).

 \end{proof}